 NM Areas Reviewed Findings

-Clinicians documented the medication
+Х Clinicians documented the medication We did not find documentation that medication

-reconciliation process that included the
+reconciliation process that included the reconciliation included the newly prescribed

-fluoroquinolone.
+fluoroquinolone. fluoroquinolone in 6 (19 percent) of 31 patient EHRs.

 Written information on the patient's prescribed

 medications was provided at the end of the

 outpatient encounter.

 Medication counseling/education for the

 fluoroquinolone was documented in the

 patients' EHRs.

 Clinicians documented the evaluation of each

 patient's level of understanding for the

 education provided.

 The facility complied with local policy.